 Which Government Agency Enforces the Fair Housing Act in North Carolina?

-Are There Penalties for Violating the Fair Housing Act?
+Are There Penalties for Violating the FHA?

 What are Examples of Common Violations to the Fair Housing Act?